andrewchungxam/AzureADB2CExplanation/README.md

 # AzureADB2CExplanation
 Azure AD B2C Explanation with Swift and Node.js

-The purpose of this doc is to create a complementary “explainer” to this sample: https://github.com/Azure-Samples/active-directory-b2c-ios-swift-native-msal
+The purpose of this doc is to create a complementary “explainer” to this sample from the Azure-Samples repo: https://github.com/Azure-Samples/active-directory-b2c-ios-swift-native-msal .

-In the end, you'll have an Swift access that has a SignUp/SignIn, Edit Profile, Logout, and the calling of a API.
+In the end, you'll have an Swift access that has a SignUp/SignIn, Edit Profile, Logout, and the calling of an API.
 The API will be a Node.js application that you'll run locally on your Mac.

 Please always consider check-in/update-dates when working through samples and examples - and try to work with the most up-to-date samples.
 The document you are reading now was created in April 2019 (latest update: April 2019); though this explainer may get stale, many of the overviews and principles will still hold.